STRATEGIES

 We can help you develop winning strategies to compete in the present and prepare you for the future to gain and sustain a competitive advantage.

-All firms face a simple but tricky question “How to make money?”
+All firms face a simple but difficult question: “How to make money?”
 The answer to this question is that first, a firm must have a strategy to become successful, and then it can make money.
 In this regard, the firm is left with two broad basic strategic choices linked to “where to compete” and “how to compete” to become successful.
 These two choices are called corporate strategy and business strategy, respectively.
 Large firms treat these two strategies separately, while small and mid-sized firms take an integrated approach to strategy.
 The purpose of both strategies is to achieve superior performance in the long-run.
-In financial terms, it means the firm must earn a rate of return that exceeds its cost of capital and industry average.
+In financial terms, it means the firm must earn a rate of return that exceeds its cost of capital and the industry average return.

 Corporate Strategy